simpsonst/posthack/README.md

 - Strip 'external' warnings.

-- Deliver to IMAP folders, starred and/or marked as read.
-(TODO: And with custom tags!)
+- Deliver to IMAP folders, starred and/or marked as read, and with custom tags.

 - Purge old messages from IMAP servers.